lnvglr/character-diversion/character-diversion.md

 #### Voting and Responding to Opinions and Comments

+As established before, discourse thrives on differences of opinion.
+A vital feature for *Character Diversion* is responding to opinions with the option to agree or disagree.

 Today, many social media platforms offer the possibility to react to content in many differenciated ways.
 The like buttons seemed to cause issues when people were posting about tragedies and followers were unsure if to like or not to like, when clearly they were not happy about the tragedy but wanted to show support.
 This seems to be no issue here, however and so I decided to implement a very simple voting mechanism—you can vote up or down.
 The vote can then be intepreted by the users as agreement, relevance, helpfulness and used for spotting important popular opinions and sorting opinions by popularity.

 #### Filtering Opinions and Comments